SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

 As with all software, it is good practice to ensure you are running the latest version to minimize the number of known vulnerabilities.

 > [!TIP]
-> A PowerShell script is available to update Cassandra more easily, For more details see [Cassandra Hardening](https://github.com/SkylineCommunications/cassandra-hardening).
+> A PowerShell script is available to update Cassandra easily.
+For more details see [Cassandra Hardening](https://github.com/SkylineCommunications/cassandra-hardening).

 To update the Cassandra version: